-The Guidebook - who and why?
+The Guidebook, why?

-To better understand the key factors that can contribute to zoonotic spillover, INGSA- Asia chapter in partnership with the U.S. National Academies of Sciences, Engineering, and Medicine (NASEM) undertook a project to develop a guidebook with a goal to inform prevention and mitigation of zoonotic spillover originating in the live animal supply chain in the Southeast Asia region in the context of the One Health appraach.
+To inform efforts to better understand the key factors that can contribute to zoonotic spillover in the context of the One Health approach, the INGSA-Asia Regional Chapter in partnership with the U.S. National Academies of Sciences, Engineering, and Medicine (NASEM) undertook a project to designed to help prevent and mitigate "zoonotic spillover" originating in the live animal supply chain in the Southeast Asia region.